 Nonprofit Governance - Evolving Views & Trends

-Our June 8 roundtable will focus on nonprofit governance as it relates to best practices and trends.
+Our June 8 roundtable focused on nonprofit governance as it relates to best practices and trends.

-Following are the talking points to start the conversation:
+Following are some of the talking points that started the conversation:

 Evolving views on best nonprofit governance practices including: